ccheng11/BBK_CPCP/README.md

 Perry, Elizabeth J. 1994.
 "Trends in the Study of Chinese Politics: State-Society Relations." *China Quarterly 139*: 704-713.

 Pye, Lucian W. 1975.
 "The Applicability of Modern Political Science Approaches to the Study of Chinese Politics."
-International China Conference.
+International China Conference, Berlin.

 White III, Lynn T. 2009.
 "Chinese Political Studies: Overview of the State of the Field." *Journal of Chinese Political Science 14*: 229–251.